 • Faulkinberry Drive and Normal Way will be closed during both tournaments to accommodate TSSAA team buses.
 No parking or street access will be available.

-University officials are encouraging all motorists to avoid Middle Tennessee Boulevard if possible, or at least allow extra time to reach their destinations, because of ongoing road construction and tournament traffic congestion around campus.
+University officials are encouraging motorists to allow extra time to reach their destinations while passing by or traveling to campus because of tournament traffic congestion.
 Campus motorists also should use the university’s perimeter parking lots and the Raider Xpress shuttle service during the tournaments.

-MTSU will be on spring break March 4-9, during the first TSSAA tournament.
-No classes will be held, but university offices will be open regular hours.
+MTSU will be on spring break March 9-14, during the first TSSAA tournament, and no classes will be held.
+University offices will be open regular hours during the tournaments.

-All other events scheduled on campus during the tournaments will be allowed first-come, first-served parking in any of MTSU’s free lots, based on availability.
+Other events scheduled on campus during the tournaments will have first-come, first-served parking in any of MTSU’s free lots, based on availability.

 For more information about MTSU traffic, parking and road closures, call the MTSU Parking and Transportation Services Office at 615-898-2850 or visit www.mtsu.edu/parking.
 For more information about the TSSAA state tournaments, visit www.tssaa.org or call 615-889-6740.